19hours/sg-statutes/Acts/Income Tax Act.md

 [4/75; 31/98; 7/2007]

-(4) The Comptroller shall for each year of assessment issue to a shipping enterprise a statement showing the amount of income derived from the operation of Singapore ships or foreign ships by the shipping enterprise; and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.
+(4) The Comptroller shall for each year of assessment issue to a shipping enterprise a statement (to be included in a notice of any assessment served on the shipping enterprise under section 76) showing the amount of income derived from the operation of Singapore ships or foreign ships by the shipping enterprise; and Parts XVII and XVIII (relating to objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if such statement were a notice of assessment.

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]